ScholarshipOwl/laravel-doctrine-jsonapi/docs/introduction.md

 ### Why JSON:API?

 Building a RESTful API is a proven approach for creating application backends that are easy to integrate with any web technology.
 [JSON:API](https://jsonapi.org/) takes this further by standardizing how resources are represented, eliminating the need to invent your own conventions.

+Using established standards in API development is critical for long-term success.
+Standards foster interoperability, making it easier for different systems and teams to work together without confusion.
+They reduce ambiguity, lower the learning curve for new developers, and allow you to leverage a broad ecosystem of tools, libraries, and best practices.
+By following a widely adopted specification like JSON:API, you ensure your API is predictable, future-proof, and easy to integrate with other services and clients.

 This makes your API predictable and easier to consume, whether by your own frontend or by third-party tools.
 Plus, adhering to the JSON:API specification means you can take advantage of a wide range of open-source libraries and integrations, accelerating your development process.